 Daily test also needs to be performed on the MF/HF equipment to ensure it will function properly in the event of distress.

 1. Press the [3/TEST] key to start the test.
 Select the Daily Test by rotating the knob and push to enter.
 After several seconds the display shows the test results; OK for normal operation.
 The audio alarm also sounds after the test results are displayed and the alarm lamp flashes several times.

 2. The CANCEL key should be pressed to quit the test and return to the normal screen.

-Batteries providing reserve source of energy should also be checked daily.
-Mainly the battery ON LOAD and OFF LOAD voltages are checked by a volt meter connected to the charger.
+Batteries providing a reserve source of energy should also be checked daily.
+Mainly the battery ON-LOAD and OFF-LOAD voltages are checked by a voltmeter connected to the charger.

-OFF LOAD: when no equipment are connected, the battery should read 24 V or slightly more.
+OFF-LOAD: when no equipment is connected, the battery should read 24 V or slightly more.